 Unfortunately most camping cookware is lightweight aluminum or titanium, not really ideal for popping corn, and even if it has a lid it’s usually a lightweight one – the energetic kernels are quite likely to knock it off and dump it in the fire.

-That’s where this Coleman campfire popper comes in.
+That’s where this Coleman Popcorn Popper Beige comes in.
 It’s not a new gadget by a long way – they’ve been around for years – but still a very cool one.
 It’s basically quite simple; a rectangular steel pot with a non-stick coating, and a handle bracket at one end.

 The actual handle is a two-piece one made from steel rods and has a wooden grip at one end to help keep your hand cool (although wearing a glove won’t hurt).
 It also comes with a lightweight lid that slides on rails, so it isn’t going to get knocked off.